 Achanakmar-Amarkantak, Madhya Pradesh-Chhattisgarh

 This park is nestled on the junctions of two hills so there is a varied topography like high mountains, deep valleys, and plains.
-This park turned into a tiger reserve and came under project tiger because of the abundant population of royal Bengal tiger in the area.
+This park turned into a tiger reserve and came under project tiger because of the abundant population of royal Bengal tigers in the area.
+The famous animals of Achanakmar are Bengal Tigers, Mouse Deer, Leopards, Nilgai, Gaur, Chital, Blackuck, Chinkara, Sloth Bear, Muntjac

 Kachchh, Gujarat (Largest by Area)